-Free food and drinks will be provided, RSVP is essential and this can be done by contacting the Shire of Capel’s Youth Development Officer – Chloerissa Eadie contact us or call 0428 176 032.
+Free food and drinks will be provided.
+RSVP to Shire of Capel’s Youth Development Officer – Chloerissa Eadie contact us or call 0428 176 032.

 In Term Program

-Capel Youth Collective started its first Drama Club last year and will continue for Term 1, 2018.
+Capel Youth Collective started its first Drama Club last year and will continue for Term 2, 2018.
 The group meets every Wednesday from 4pm-5.30pm in the Capel Community Centre.
 The workshops are about building basic acting skills through improvisation, characterisation and scene work.
 The Drama Club is all about having fun and being involved in something new, while meeting like-minded young people and forming new friendships.
-The workshop is open to 11-15 year olds.
+The workshop is open to 10-15 year olds.
+You can register here.

 Capel Youth Team Building Camps